certichain/network-transformations/README.md

 Generic definition of Paxos roles and the corresponding implementations.

-* Single Degree Paxos, built on top of the Roles
+* Single Degree Paxos, built on top of a round-based register
 * "_Fully disjoint_" Slot-replicated "MultiPaxos", using the same roles;
+* "_Widened_" Slot-replicated "MultiPaxos", using the same roles;
 * "_Bunching_" MultiPaxos (this is the real MultiPaxos);
 * StoppablePaxos on top of MultiPaxos (not discussed in the paper);